 The opinion of the assessment panel:

 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-Based on the results of former EU Tempus Projects (DICTUM; INTEL MREFINE) with the aim of implementation of a new curriculum and modern teaching and examination methods in medicalnursing education in all five B&H Medical Facultiesnursing schools due to the CCNURCA projects and andother initiatives besides the good intention for the harmonization with the curricula in the BH region there in general is a good development reached in comparison with the international level of medicalnursing education.
+Based on the results of former EU Tempus Project (REFINE) with the aim of implementation of a new curriculum and modern teaching and examination methods in nursing education in B&H nursing schools, due to the CCNURCA projects and another initiatives, beside the good intention for the harmonization with the curricula in the BH there is in general is a good development reached in comparison with the international level of nursing education.

-Recommendations for improvement:

 New developed curricula is accepted by all nursing schools and is based on competences based approaches.
-Bigr problem is still involvement of main stakeholders in creation of LO and curricula.
-Theference of quality between the different medical fields which mainly depends on the lack of motivation of the responsible teachers should be changed .
-More activities have to be addressed in the direction of collaboration with labour market (work field).
+Big problem is still involvement of main stakeholders in creation of LO and curricula. .
+More activities have to be addressed in the direction of collaboration with the work field.
 Another big problem is legislation.
-Position of nurses who are finishing nursing schools comparing with position of nurses coming from secondary and high schools is confusing both speaking about in financial aspectsarea and academic position of the nurses.
+Position of nurses who are finishing nursing schools comparing with position of nurses coming from secondary and high schools is confusing both speaking about financial aspects and academic position of the nurses.

 Opinion on Criterion 1, Educational Objectives: